Austria – Ralf Rangnick – Tactical Analysis

 Low Press

 Rangnick’s Austria uses a 1-4-4-2 formation in the low press.
-They look to set up in a mid-block, always trying to close the center, forcing the opposition out wide.
-Austria always stay compact, mainly closing the space between the midfield and backline.
+They look to set up in a mid-block, trying to close the center and force the opposition out wide.
+Rangnick always wants his team to stay extremely compact, prioritizing making the space between the midfield and backline as small as possible.

 Austria - Ralf Rangnick - Tactical Analysis